-Muskogee County, a HUD identified Most Impacted and Distressed area), is the subgrantee for a \$9,401,685 infrastructure project, to rehabilitate a crucial farm-to -market road, that will occur in Muskogee County.
-This project has experienced substantial delays since the contract award.
-The process was delayed due to getting a determination from HUD (received 07/20/2023) on the elevation requirement, and consultation with OAS.
-Once OAS has responded, Muskogee County will be in a position to submit the ROF to the State.
+- Muskogee County, a HUD identified Most Impacted and Distressed area), is the subgrantee for a \$9,401,685 infrastructure project, to rehabilitate a crucial farm-to -market road, in Muskogee County.
+During the quarter reporting period

+- This project has experienced substantial delays since the contract award.
+It took Muskogee County a year to obtain the Release of Funds.
+The Notice of Award deadline has been extended four times and still has not been submitted.
+Expenditures during this quarter reporting period